Deep learning for classifying dynamical states from time series via recurrence plots: Conclusion

-We also compared with traditional approaches that rely on recurrence quantification measures and recurrence network metrics \cite{thakur2024mlrecurrence}, our method offers a significantly more efficient alternative.
-It eliminates the need for manual feature engineering by learning discriminative features directly from RP images.
-Our results show that high classification accuracy can be achieved without computing various recurrence measures.
+Our framework demonstrates robust classification performance across synthetic, experimental, and observational datasets.
+This demonstrates the model’s applicability to real-world data and reinforces the potential of using recurrence-based deep learning models for determining the inherent dynamics of the system.
+Compared with traditional approaches that rely on recurrence quantification measures and recurrence network metrics \cite{thakur2024mlrecurrence}, our method offers a more efficient alternative.
+It eliminates the need for computing recurrence measures and feature selection by learning discriminative features directly from RP images.
+As such, the model advances one more step in recurrence-based analysis of data.

+We also compare the performance of the proposed DBResNet-50 implementation with other deep learning models, namely ResNet-50 and MobileNetV2.
+We find that the proposed DBResNet-50 model performs best, followed by ResNet-50, while MobileNetV2 shows comparatively lower accuracy.
+The RPs contain structures at multiple spatial scales, including diagonal lines, disrupted line segments, and block-like recurrence patterns associated with different dynamical regimes.
+The improved performance of the DBResNet-50 and ResNet-50 architectures suggests that it is effective at learning these features compared to simpler CNN models.

-Looking ahead, several directions could further extend the capabilities of our model.
-A promising approach involves detecting dynamical transitions within time series by segmenting recurrence plots along the line of identity (LOI) using our model on transition-rich data to identify these substructures, similar to time-dependent RQA techniques \cite{marwan2011pitfalls}.
+Looking ahead, several directions can further extend the capabilities of our model.
+One potential approach is to explore an ensemble Recurrence Rate (RR) method in which the model processes RPs generated with multiple recurrence rates to make a single prediction, helping bridge the gap across studies that use different RR approaches.
+Another interesting application involves detecting dynamical transitions within time series by segmenting RPs along the line of identity (LOI) using our model on transition-rich data to identify these substructures, similar to time-dependent RQA techniques \cite{marwan2011pitfalls}.
 Another enhancement includes combining our approach with model-based generative frameworks, such as delay embedding and deep delay autoencoders \cite{bakarji2023deepdelay}, to synthesize training data from partial observations of unknown systems.
-This could reduce dependence on fully simulated datasets and improve performance under limited data conditions.

-In conclusion, this work establishes a new deep learning model that takes recurrence plots as images and offers a powerful, efficient, and generalizable framework for classifying dynamical states.
-It opens new possibilities for analyzing complex time series in diverse fields such as physics, neuroscience, astrophysics, and beyond.\\
+This could reduce dependence on fully simulated datasets and improve performance under limited data conditions. \FloatBarrier In conclusion, the reported study establishes and explores deep learning approaches that classify seven distinct dynamical and noise regimes directly from RPs, providing a powerful, efficient, and generalizable framework for identifying dynamical states in synthetic, astronomical, climate, and electronic circuit time series data.